Fuat Sirmen: Political career

 In 1961 he was elected as an MP from Rize Province.
 On 1 November the same year he was elected as the Speaker of the Turkish parliament (Lower House).
 He continued until 22 October 1965.
-In 1965 elections in which his party was defeated he was elected as MP from İstanbul Province.
+In 1965 elections in which his party was defeated he was elected as MP from Istanbul Province.
 But his position as the parliament speaker ended.
 He also finished his political life in 1969.

 Death

-He died of cancer in 1981 in İstanbul.
+He died of cancer in 1981 in Istanbul.
 He was laid to rest in Zincirlikuyu Cemetery.